 How many credits should I take in my first semester?

 Most full-time students take 13 credits in their first semester.
-Keep in mind that 9 credits is full-time status per Graduate College.
+Keep in mind that 9 credits is full-time status per Graduate College and 6 credit hours is full time with a TA/RA position.